blackrose9/reimagined-herosquad/README.md

 ## Deployment
 ### Online
-Run this link in your browser:
+Run this link in your browser: -Coming Soon-
 ### Development server
 1) Fork this Repository
 2) gradle build the project